Roeder Blocks: Origins

+Civic context

+During the period in which he was building his commercial presence on Spring Street, Roeder also served on the Los Angeles Common Council.
+His council tenure included service on the Finance Committee, during which he and fellow councilman Henry Wartenberg became involved in a public dispute in 1869 over the issuance of city scrip to pay contractors for the Commercial Street sewer project.
+The two men jointly defended their actions in the Los Angeles News of December 19, 1869, stating that they had been authorized by the full council, that no funds had entered their own pockets, and that full vouchers were on file.
+They requested a formal investigation into the matter.
+During his council service the franchise was also granted to the Los Angeles City Water Company, one of the most consequential civic decisions of the era.

 Roeder Block I

-Roeder Block I was constructed on the site of Roeder's original carriage shop.
+Roeder Block I was constructed on the site of Roeder's original carriage shop, itself previously the location of the Overland Stage office on Spring Street.
 By 1896, it was home to multiple tenants and was known for its location just below the Nadeau Hotel.
 Though modest in size, the building retained its original foundation and was updated with architectural features that made it a notable presence in the Spring Street corridor.
+The building was designed by architect Robert Brown Young, who maintained his own office within the block.

 Roeder Block II

-Roeder Block II was constructed following the success of the first and reflected Roeder’s ambition for larger-scale commercial development.
-Though similar in function, it incorporated updated design trends and a broader layout aligned with the evolving commercial identity of downtown Los Angeles in the late 1800s.
+Roeder Block II was constructed following the success of the first and reflected Roeder's ambition for larger-scale commercial development.
+The lot on which it was built measured 150 by 100 feet at the corner of First and Spring Streets, property Roeder had accumulated during the years following the sale of his wagon-manufacturing business in 1885.
+Though similar in function to Roeder Block I, it incorporated updated design trends and a broader layout aligned with the evolving commercial identity of Downtown Los Angeles in the late 1880s.

 Architectural significance

-The Roeder Blocks exemplify Louis Roeder’s transformation from tradesman to real estate developer.
+The Roeder Blocks exemplify Louis Roeder's transformation from tradesman to real estate developer.
+Having arrived in Los Angeles in 1856 and worked his way from a salaried wagon-maker's employee to independent businessman, Roeder was among the early German immigrant entrepreneurs who shaped the built environment of the city's commercial core.
 These structures highlight the role of individual entrepreneurs in shaping the built environment of early Los Angeles.
+Newmark, who knew Roeder personally, described the Spring Street site as emblematic of the city's rapid commercial transformation during the 1860s and 1870s.

 Legacy

 Although both blocks have been demolished, they are preserved in photographs and archives.
 Their history contributes to ongoing research into the architectural and commercial development of Los Angeles in the 19th century.